Course Date and Time

 - COURSE REGISTRATION CLOSES: Friday, January 11, 2019.

 - Photo ID is required to for participation in the exam.

-- We reserve the right to cancel the class two weeks prior to the date of the course if there are an inadequate number of registrants.
-In the case of a cancellation your course fee will be reimbursed (minus the cost of course materials) or you may choose to register for a course at a future date.
+- In the event of a cancellation your course fee will be reimbursed (minus the cost of course materials) or you may choose to register for a course at a future date.